MaastrichtU-IDS/d2s-docs/docs/d2s-introduction.md

 Setup the source data to **download using Bash scripts**

-> Most of the time, if the data is properly distributed, it should consist in a simple `wget -N`
+> If the data is properly distributed, it should consist in a simple `wget -N` to download the files.

-> We provide [a template](https://github.com/MaastrichtU-IDS/d2s-download/blob/master/datasets/TEMPLATE/download.sh) for common operations, such as extracting URLs from an HTML file, recursive download, uncompressing files, adding missing columns headers to tabular files...
+> We provide [a template](https://github.com/MaastrichtU-IDS/d2s-download/blob/master/datasets/TEMPLATE/download.sh) for common download operations using Bash, such as extracting URLs from an HTML file, recursive download, uncompressing files, adding missing columns headers to tabular files...

 ---